Billbrockbank/Teams-Planner-Timeline-Tab/README.md

     **Blue** | In progress| Progress set to "In Progress" **Black** | Not Due | Progress set to "Not Started"

-- Filter by Task bucket in Planner.
 - Refresh Planner Tasks then re-rending with the selected filter settings.
-- Caches Planner Task and filter settings in the browser session Storage.
+- With Teams desktop or in a web browser Plan Task and filter settings cached in the browser session Storage.
-- Callout on tasks for more details. **Insert IMAGE HERE**
----

-**TO DO:** Add Steps to deploy Dev buld to Azure with Temas CLI
+- By clicking on the (i) the task details are rendered.
+- The tab has been configured to support Teams mobile App.
+- It support both Teams dark and light mode.

 ---

 ## Minimal path to awesome - Debug against a real Microsoft 365 tenant